openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Set Up Ability to Preview Units (Mac/Linux Only)
 ================================================

 If you are installing an Open edX virtual machine on a Linux or Mac computer, you must configure your installation to use the preview feature in Open edX Studio.

-#. :ref:`Connect to the Devstack virtual machine<Connect to Devstack VM>`.
+#. :ref:`Connect to the devstack virtual machine<Connect to Devstack VM>`.

 #.
 In the ``/etc/hosts`` file, add the following line.